jkenney0501/dbt_superstore_dim_model/README.md

 ```

-At the intermediate layer, its gets slightly more complicared becasue I use a custom test macro.
+At the intermediate layer, its gets slightly more complicated becasue I use a custom test macro.
 For this I use:

 ```yml
 version: 2